tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

  ![lightning_bolt.png](Images/lightning_bolt.png)

-Demonstrate that the structure of a table can be visualized using `SELECT * FROM <table name>;`.
-Point out the error message that now appears at the bottom of the page.
+Demonstrate that the structure of a table can be visualized by appending the script with `SELECT * FROM <table name>;`.
+Point out the "table already exists" error message that now appears at the bottom of the page.

 * SQL data is persistent; it is not deleted or overwritten when identical commands are run unless specifically commanded.